Ready to start with Acrylic Painting?

 If you are using a reference photo, remember to replicate it sparingly.
 Make size, placement, and color changes to suit your artistic vision.
 You can edit and adjust elements to achieve a well-balanced and captivating composition that is uniquely yours.

 3. Paint the toned ground first

-When you're delighted with your composition, fill out rough form of the focus of your painting with all the center value for this object.
+5. Paint the middle values firstWhen you're happy with the composition, fill out a rough form of the focus of your painting with all the center values for this object.